 During the testing, I’ll still retweet and engage with people as usual, but will only pull data from tweets using these links.

 The challenge will be to measure the data as it would have to be manually through Twitter’s Analytics and looked at per post.
 So would need to know what posts were from each tool.

-Our test will take a minimum of five weeks to post, then gather data at least two weeks after the last post is made.
+Our Social Media Lab experiment will take a minimum of five weeks to post, then gather data at least two weeks after the last post is made.
 This is done to give it as many Impressions as possible.